chinamike65/hugo-tuolesi/content/book3/book3en.md

 But our motivation is definitely not that great, and it is impossible to obtain such great merit.

-It is also very easy to cultivate the blissful mind, which can be cultivated anytime, anywhere.
+It is also very easy to develop a joyful mind, which can be cultivated anytime, anywhere.

 You can do it while you are lying down, and you can do it while you are reading.

-We sometimes read the biographies of Buddhas, Bodhisattvas and great achievers, such as the biographies of Buddha Shakyamuni.
-At this time, we should pay attention to two aspects.
+At times we should read the biographies of Buddhas, Bodhisattvas and great achievers, such as the biographies of Buddha Shakyamuni.
+We should pay attention to two aspects.
 One is to study Buddha Sakyamuni, and the second is to rejoice in Buddha's achievement.

 The same is true when reading the biography of Master Tsongkhapa.
 The first is to learn about Master Tsongkhapa.
 What books and sutras did he read and study in his life?
 We should also read and study them.
-The second is to follow Master Tsongkhapa’s instructions.
+The second is to follow Master Tsongkhapa’s instructions joyfully.

-In addition, when meditating with joy, it is easy to find the target of one's mind.
+In addition, when meditating on joy, it is easy to find the object of one's mind.

-For example, if we want to rejoice in the merits and virtues of monks, just think about the merits of monks in all the temples in the world, including those in Tibetan and Han regions.
+For example, if we want to rejoice in the merits and virtues of the Sangha, just think about the merits of monks in all the temples in the world, including those in Tibetan and Han regions.
 Such a moment of joy can accumulate a lot of blessings.

 Applied to cutting off afflictions, being happy for others can counteract jealousy.

 155

+#####  (5) Request the turning of the Wheel of Dharma

+>
+>I now request
+>
-#####  (5) Please turn the Dharma wheel to support all the world's lamps in the ten directions.
+>All Buddhas, the world-illuminating lamps, in the ten directions,
+>
+>Who have already attained the great bodhi,
+>

-Those who first achieved enlihtenment, I now urge them all to turn the unsurpassed wonderful Dharma wheel.
+>To turn the unsurpassed wondrous Dharma wheel.
+>

 The fifth branch is asking to turn the wheel of Dharma.
 To turn the wheel of Dharma is to teach the scriptures and spread the Dharma.

-When a Bodhisattva first became a Buddha, he would not take the initiative to preach the scriptures and preach the Dharma.
+When a Bodhisattva first became a Buddha, he would not take the initiative to preach the scriptures and spread the Dharma.
 Someone needed to ask for the Dharma.
-If no one asked for the Dharma, the Buddha would pass away and leave the world.
+If no one asked for the Dharma, the Buddha would pass away (parinirvana) and leave the world.

 After Boddhisattva Shakyamuni became a Buddha, he did not teach the Dharma for forty-nine days, seven weeks, because no one asked for the Dharma.

-Forty-nine days later, Indra and Brahma went to seek the Dharma, Indra offered a conch shell, and Brahma offered a golden wheel.
+Forty-nine days later, Indra and Brahma went to seek the Dharma.
+Indra offered a conch shell, and Brahma offered a golden wheel.

-After making offerings and seeking the Dharma, Shakyamuni Buddha began to first turn to the Four Noble Truths, the second to the Dharma of Emptiness, and the third to the Dharma of Buddha Nature.
-He taught 84,000 Dharmas.
+After these offerings and seeking the Dharma, Shakyamuni Buddha began to teach the first turning on the Four Noble Truths, the second on the Dharma of Emptiness, and the third on the Dharma of Buddha Nature.
+He taught 84,000 Dharma doors.

-Now, we visualize that the Buddhas and Bodhisattvas in the merit fields are also first-time Buddhas, and we also come to seek the Dharma.
+Now, we visualize that the Buddhas and Bodhisattvas in the merit fields are also first-time Buddhas, and we have also come to seek the Dharma.

-Visualize yourself as Indra or Brahma, or you can just be yourself, hold a golden wheel or conch shell in your hand, make offerings to the Buddhas, and then ask the Buddhas to read the sutras and teach the Dharma, and save all sentient beings.
+Visualize yourself as Indra or Brahma, or you can just be yourself, hold a golden wheel or conch shell in your hand, make offerings to the Buddhas, and then ask the Buddhas to teach the sutras and spread the Dharma, and to save all sentient beings.

-As mentioned earlier, the scriptures say that all Buddhas and Tathagatas will transform into masters to save sentient beings.
+As mentioned earlier, the scriptures say that all Buddhas and Tathagatas will transform into teachers to save sentient beings.

-In this way, there are countless masters who have manifested as Buddhas and Tathagatas, preaching scriptures and teachings in our southern Jambudvipa continent.
+In this way, there are countless masters who are manifestions of Buddhas and Tathagatas, teaching scriptures and spreading the Dharma in our southern Jambudvipa continent.

 156

-Seeking the law is very important.
+Requesting the Dharma is very important.

 The fourth Panchen Lama lived to be ninety-three years old.
-A few years before the Lama passed away, the disciples thought that he was too old to teach the scriptures every day and that he should reduce his workload.
+A few years before the Lama passed away, his disciples thought that he was too old to teach the scriptures every day and that he should reduce his workload.

-After such a period of time, when the Fourth Panchen Lama saw that no one was seeking the Dharma, and that what he had done in the world had been done, he passed away.
+After a while, when the Fourth Panchen Lama saw that no one was requesting the Dharma, and that what he had to do in the world had been done, he passed away.

-Seeking the Dharma can also eliminate the karma of slandering the Dharma.
+Requesting the Dharma can also eliminate the karma of disparaging the Dharma.

-Seeking the Dharma and teaching the scriptures can save many sentient beings, so seeking the Dharma can also accumulate great blessings.
+Requesting the Dharma and teaching the scriptures can save many sentient beings, so requesting the Dharma can also accumulate great blessings.

-Once we understand this, we should always seek the Dharma from our master.
+Once we understand this, we should always request the Dharma from our guru.

-(6) If the Buddhas who live in the world want to show Nirvana, I sincerely and sincerely advise you, only wishing to live for a long time for the sake of all sentient beings.
+##### （6）Asking the Guru to stay in the world

+>
+>If Buddhas desire to manifest parinirvāṇa,
+>
+>I beseech them with utmost sincerity
+>
+>To abide for as many kalpas as there are dust particles in all lands
+>
+>And to benefit and delight all sentient beings.
+>

-What is it to ask to live in the world?
+What does it mean to ask the gurur to stay in the world?
 It is to ask Buddhas, Bodhisattvas, and teachers not to pass away, to live in the world forever, and to benefit all sentient beings.

 Buddhas and Bodhisattvas are free to come and go, and free to leave the world when they pass away.

-Therefore, if someone can ask the Buddhas and Bodhisattvas to stay in the world, the Buddhas and Bodhisattvas will not pass away, and they can spend more time benefiting sentient beings.
+Therefore, if someone asks the Buddhas and Bodhisattvas to stay in the world, the Buddhas and Bodhisattvas will not pass away, and they can spend more time benefitting sentient beings.

 157

 When Dharma Master Yongzeng was eighty-five years old, he suddenly fell ill one day.
 He was so ill that he couldn't drink any water, and the doctors could not do anything about it.

-At that time, in Qinghai, 80% to 90% of the people who studied Buddhism were disciples of Dharma Master Yongzeng, and the disciples went to ask Dharma Master to live longer.
+At that time, in Qinghai, 80% to 90% of the people who studied Buddhism were disciples of Dharma Master Yongzeng, and the disciples went to ask the Dharma Master to live longer.

-Everyone knelt in front of the Dharma Master and couldn't get up.
+Everyone knelt down in front of the Dharma Master and wouldn't get up.
 After kneeling like this for more than half an hour, Dharma Master Yongzeng said, "Let's all get up, how long do you want me to live?"
 An old lama who was kneeling at the front said, "One hundred years old."

-His Holiness thought for a while and said, "If you are a hundred years old, ninety-seven or eighteen years old is a hundred years old."
+His Holiness thought for a while and said, "If you are a hundred years old, ninety-seven or ninety-eight years old is the same as a hundred years old."

-In those years, because of the intercalary month, one hundred years old was actually around ninety-seven or eight years old.
+Allowing for leap years, one hundred years old was actually around ninety-seven or ninety-eight years old.

-Although the origin was not very good, His Holiness still promised to live to be a hundred years old.
+Although the request was not very good, His Holiness still promised to live to be a hundred years old.

 From that day on, His Holiness began to recover, and he was able to teach scriptures again.
-At the age of ninety, he could teach scriptures for six hours a day.
+Even well into his nineties, he could still teach scriptures for six hours a day.

 When he was ninety-seven years old, the Dharma Master said that all the sentient beings he was supposed to save had been saved, and that it would be meaningless to stay in the world, so he truly passed away.

-If the teachers are ill, some of them are seriously ill, for the benefit of ourselves and all sentient beings, we should ask them to stay in the world for a long time.
+If your teachers are ill, some of them seriously ill, for the benefit of ourselves and all sentient beings, we should ask them to stay in the world for a long time.

 Maybe if you pray today, you will be fine tomorrow.
-Many teachers get sick because they cultivated the bodhicitta of self-exchange and absorbed the diseases of sentient beings.
-Disabled.
+Many teachers get sick because they cultivated the bodhicitta of self-exchange and absorbed the diseases and disabilities of other sentient beings.

 In addition, for disciples, if they ask their master to live forever, they will live longer and increase their blessings.

 158

-In Tibet, there is a ritual asking for permanent residence, and you can practice according to this ritual.
+In Tibet, there is a ritual for asking the guru to stay, and you can practice according to this ritual.

-Now, let's make a simple prayer to ask for the world: First, visualize a lotus throne with a crossed vajra, and then visualize that such a throne is offered to every buddha, buddha and bodhisattva in the food field.
-They all accepted the throne happily; then, visualize yourself in front of the Buddha and Bodhisattva, bowing down respectfully, and asking the Buddha and Bodhisattva to live forever; finally, visualize the Buddha and Bodhisattva on the throne accepting the prayer, agreeing to us, and continuing to live for hundreds of years.
-For a calamity, it will never even pass away.
+Now, let's make a simple prayer to ask the guru to stay in the world:

+First, visualize a lotus throne with a crossed vajra, and then visualize that such a throne is offered to every buddha, buddha and bodhisattva in the merit field.
+They all accept the throne happily; then, visualize yourself in front of the Buddha and Bodhisattva, bowing down respectfully, and asking the Buddha and Bodhisattva to live forever; finally, visualize the Buddha and Bodhisattva on the throne accepting the prayer, agreeing with us, and continuing to live for hundreds of years.
+Even if there is a major disaster, they will never pass away.

-(7) All praises and offerings to the devotion branch, asking the Buddha to stay in the world and turn the Dharma wheel, repent of all good roots with joy, and dedicate it to sentient beings and the Buddha’s way.
+##### （7）Dedication of merit

+>
+>The roots of goodness developed from my obeisance, praises, and offerings,
+>
+>From my repentance and sympathetic joy,
+>
+>And from my requesting Buddhas to abide in the world to turn the Dharma wheel
+>
+>Are all transferred to sentient beings and the Buddha Way.
+>

-The last is the dedication factor, which is to dedicate all the good roots and merits generated by the six branches of praise, making offerings, rejoicing, repenting, turning the Dharma wheel, and asking to stay in the world to all sentient beings. cause.
+The last branch is the branch of the dedication of merit, which is to dedicate all the good roots and merits generated by the six branches of prostration, making offerings, rejoicing, repenting, requesting the turning of the Dharma wheel, and asking the Buddhas to stay in the world for the benefit of all sentient beings.

-The merits of practice must be dedicated, and all of them must be dedicated to attaining Buddhahood, and dedicating all sentient beings to get rid of suffering and achieve happiness.
+The merits of practice must be dedicated, and all of them must be dedicated to attaining Buddhahood, and dedicated to helping all sentient beings get rid of suffering and achieve happiness.

 The bigger the motivation, the greater the merit.
 If you only dedicate it to your parents and children, you will get as much merit as these few people.

 159

-If you dedicate to the six realms to sentient beings, and there are countless sentient beings in the six realms, the blessings will become countless blessings; how much merit is there for sentient beings to get rid of suffering and achieve happiness, so the dedication will have as much merit.
+If you dedicate to the six realms to sentient beings, and there are countless sentient beings in the six realms, the blessings will become innumerable; however much merit takes for sentient beings to get rid of suffering and achieve happiness, the dedication will have just as much merit.

-In addition, after doing the devotion, the merit will not be eliminated, otherwise, it will be eliminated as soon as you get angry.
+In addition, after doing the dedication, the merit will not be eliminated, otherwise, it will be eliminated as soon as you get angry.

-For example, if you get angry with a Bodhisattva, you will eliminate the blessings of a hundred kalpas, or even a thousand kalpas in an instant.
+For example, if you get angry with a Bodhisattva, you will eliminate the merit accumulated over a hundred kalpas, or even a thousand kalpas in an instant.

-In addition to the blessings of emptiness, the blessings of bowing, making offerings, etc. will all be eliminated, but the devotion will not.
+Except for the merit of emptiness, the merit of prostrations, making offerings, etc. will all be eliminated, but the dedication will not.

-Fortune is like a glass of water, there are many obstacles, for example, someone will pour it out, or it will be dried by the sun, but if you pour this glass of water into the sea, if the sea doesn’t dry, the glass of water will not dry up.
-It has become forever, so devotion is very important.
+Good fortune is like a glass of water.
+There are many obstacles, for example, someone might pour it out, or it might be dried by the sun, but if you pour this glass of water into the sea, the sea doesn’t dry up, the glass of water doesn’t dry up.
+It has become part of the sea forever, so dedication is very important.

+##### 5. Mandala Offering

-After the offering of the mandala is completed, the mandala can be offered for thirty-seven or seven times several times.
+After the offering of the mandala is completed, the mandala can be offered as thirty-seven-point or seven-point offerings several times.
-Please refer to "The Treasures of the Dharma Sea" 2 for the offering of Mandha.
+Please refer to "The Treasures of the Dharma Sea" 2 for the offering of Mandala.

-Heart Prayer Teaching and Heart Unity
+##### 6. Pray with the heart, Teach with the heart
 160